Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

 It turns out that free cumulants can be used not only to provide asymptotic approximations for the characters of symmetric groups, but also for exact formulas.
 Kerov during a talk in Institut Henri Poincar\'e in January 2000 \cite{Kerov2000talk} announced the following result (the first published proof was given by Biane \cite{Biane2003}): for each permutation $\pi$ there exists a unique universal polynomial $K_{\pi}$ with integer coefficients, called \emph{Kerov character polynomial}, with a property that

 holds true for any Young diagram $\lambda$.
-We say that Kerov polynomial is universal because it does not depend on the choice of $\lambda$.
-In order to keep the notation simple we make the dependence of the characters and of the free cumulants on $\lambda$ implicit and we write
+We say that the Kerov polynomial is universal because it does not depend on the choice of $\lambda$.
+In order to simplify notation we suppress the $\lambda$-dependence of characters and free cumulants, writing